Daniel-Hug/webApp/README.md

 on(qs('#newTaskForm'), submit, newEntryHandler);
 ```

-or you can use the `renderMultiple()` function to render multiple elements to the DOM efficiently in one go.
+Or, you can use the `renderMultiple()` function to render multiple elements to the DOM efficiently in one go.
 For example, on page load:
 ```
 renderMultiple(tasks, renderTask, taskList);
 ```